klitinas/umichfmri/docs/source/index.rst

 This ReadTheDocs page is an updated version of the lab's previous webpage, and we will be adding new sections to it over the coming months.
 Make sure to check back for more updates!

-You can find more information about our faculty and the scanner.
+Below, you can find more information about our faculty and the scanner.